aofarrel/Dockstore-Dictionary/outputs/output.rst

 -------------
 	A type of :ref:`dict EC2` instance which is usually much cheaper than the typical on-demand EC2 cost.
 A spot instance is not guranteed to be available at any given time, as it is based upon currently unused EC2 availablility.

-This term as we define it here is associated with Amazon and may have different definitions in other contexts.
+.. note:: This term as we define it here is associated with Amazon and may have different definitions in other contexts.
 see also :ref:`dict preemptible`

 Further reading: `<https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html>`_

 .. updated 2022-05-10